ibm-cloud-docs/discovery-data/cm-custom-annotator.md

 1. Name the dictionary.
 1. If you plan to define terms with a part of speech other than a noun, specify the part of speech.

+    If the selected language is Chinese, Japanese, Korean, or Hebrew, you can only specify **Noun** for the part of speech.
+    {: note}

 1. Decide how you want to handle case.